 ATTENTION: Casey House is under COVID-19 restrictions, please read carefully

 Day health program: open for takeout lunch 12-1 p.m.; clients required to undergo screening to enter building.
 Scheduled individual appointments happening in-person and virtually; most in-person group activities continue to be on hold.
 Some sessions are being conducted virtually.
-If you are a Casey House client requiring support call (416) 962-7600 to arrange food and harm reduction supply delivery, seek support, or arrange regular check-ins.
-Phone is answered Mon-Fri, 10 a.m.-4 p.m.
+If you are a Casey House client requiring support call (416) 962-7600, phone is answered Mon-Fri, 10 a.m.-4 p.m.

-Inpatient program: operational, visitors not permitted (limited exceptions), intake unchanged
+Inpatient program: operational, visitor restrictions in place, intake unchanged

 Harm reduction supplies: distribution at 119 Isabella remains unchanged